FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

 ## Task 1.
 Initializing the Working Environment

-Full points: 5
+> Max score: 5

 - [ ] Fork this repository.
 - [ ] Share a link to your fork with the instructor.
 - [ ] Add one of the assistants as a co-owner of your fork (instructor will tell you, who your assistant is).
 - [ ] Implement a module that provides the following functionalities.
   For working with graphs, use [cfpq-data](https://formallanguageconstrainedpathquerying.github.io/CFPQ_Data/tutorial.html#graphs).
   This module will be extended in the future.
 The functions to implement:
   - [ ] Given the graph name, return the number of vertices, edges, and list the different labels that appear on the edges.
     To get the graph by name, use [this function](https://formallanguageconstrainedpathquerying.github.io/CFPQ_Data/tutorial.html#load-graph).
   - [ ] Based on the number of vertices in cycles and the labels of the edges, construct a [graph of two cycles](https://formallanguageconstrainedpathquerying.github.io/CFPQ_Data/reference/graphs/generated/cfpq_data.graphs.generators.labeled_two_cycles_graph.html#cfpq_data.graphs.generators.labeled_two_cycles_graph) and save it to a specified file in DOT format (use pydot).
 - [ ] Add necessary tests.

 ## Task 2.
-Constructing a Deterministic Finite Automaton from a Regular Expression and a Non-Deterministic Finite Automaton from a Graph
+Constructing a DFA from a Regular Expression and a NFA from a Graph

-Full points: 5
+> Max score: 5

 - [ ] Using the features of [pyformlang](https://pyformlang.readthedocs.io/en/latest/), implement a **function** to build the minimal DFA (Deterministic Finite Automaton) from a given regular expression.
 [Regular expression format](https://pyformlang.readthedocs.io/en/latest/usage.html#regular-expression).
   - Required function: